-- Teach advanced experimental, computational and analytical techniques applicable to Biomedical Engineering in order to provide a base of knowledge and skills - Teach advanced biological and medical experimental techniques applicable to medicine and general healthcare. - Teach modern biomedical techniques used in bioengineering, medical and healthcare units. - Implement taught material through a research/design project.

-- Provide students with insight into advanced developments and associated ethical and legal issues for their implementation in medical practice. - Enable students to participate in advanced research and industrial developments in Biomedical Engineering.
+- Teach advanced experimental, computational and analytical techniques applicable to Biomedical Engineering with a special focus on the areas of Biomaterials and Tissue Engineering in order to provide an advanced base of knowledge and skills - Teach advanced biological and medical experimental techniques in particular Biomaterials and Tissue Engineering applicable to medicine and general healthcare. - Teach modern biomedical techniques used in bioengineering, medical and healthcare units - Implement taught material through a research/design project. - Provide students with insight into advanced developments and associated ethical and legal issues for their implementation in medical practice. - Enable students to participate in advanced research and industrial developments in Biomedical Engineering.